mr2raccoon/caactus/README.md

 - select your features of interest for exporting
 ![export_prob](caactus/gui/assets/images/object_tableexport.JPG)

-10. Click `OK`
+10. Click `OK`.

+11. Click `Export All`.

+12. The output will be saved as `*_Object Predictions.h5` files and `*_table.csv` in the `4_objectclassification` folder.

-For more information follow the [documentation for object classification](https://www.ilastik.org/documentation/objects/objects).
+- For more information follow the [documentation for object classification](https://www.ilastik.org/documentation/objects/objects).

 ## 5. Batch Processing
 - Once you have successfully trained all three ilastik models, you are ready to process large image datasets with the caactus pipeline.
 1. store the images you want to process in the `0_2_original_tif_batch_images` directory
 2. Perform steps 4.1 to 4.5 in batch mode, as explained in detail below (5.1 to 5.5).
-3. When relevant select batch in the dropdown menu in the caactus GUI.
+3. Select **Mode** `batch` in the dropdown menu in **Global settings in the caactus GUI.
 - For more information, follow the [documentation for batch processing](https://www.ilastik.org/documentation/basics/batch)

 ### 5.1 Rename Files
 - Rename the `.tif-files` so that they contain information about your cells and experimental conditions
 1. Create a csv-file that contains the information you need in columns.
 Each row corresponds to one image.
-Follow the same order as your images files are stored in the respective directory.
+Follow the same order as your images files are stored in the respective directory (alphabetically).

 - The script will rename your files in the following format ```columnA-value1_columnB-value2_columnC_etc.tif ``` eg. as seen in the example below picture 1 (well A1 from our plate) will be named ```strain-ATCC11559_date-20241707_timepoint-6h_biorep-A_techrep-1.tif ```

-CAVE: Do not use underscores or dashes in the column names or values, as they will be used as delimiters in the new file names.
+[!CAUTION]: Do not use underscores or dashes in the column names or values, as they will be used as delimiters in the new file names.

-CAVE: The only hardcoded column names needed are "biorep", and "techrep".
+[!IMPORTANT]: The only hardcoded column names needed are **biorep**, and **techrep**.
 They are needed in downstream analysis for calculating averages.

 2. In the caactus GUI, find **step 1 – Renaming** and click **Run**.
 ![96_well](caactus/gui/assets/images/96_well_setup.png)

-CAVE: After successfully having renamed the files, we recommend deleting the content of 0_2_original_tif_batch_images in order to save disk space.
+[!TIP]: After successfully having renamed the files, we recommend deleting the content of `0_2_original_tif_batch_images` in order to save disk space.
 """

 #### 5.2 Conversion